dovecot/documentation/source/settings/core.rst

    If enabled, the ``ps`` command shows more verbose process details, including the username and IP address of the connected client.

-   This aids in seeing who is actually using the IMAP processes.
+   This aids in seeing who is actually using the server, as well as helps debugging in case there are any problems.
+See :ref:`process_titles`.

 .. dovecot_core:setting:: verbose_ssl